aabbtree77/aabbtree77.github.io/README.md

 This web page uses the following tools (the list will grow):

-- ~~w3.css to style its elements and make it all somewhat responsive, px-free.~~ It is a useful css library, but there is totally no need for multi-column setups in my case and any external css eventually leads to messing with !important and making trivial things hard.
+- ~~w3.css to style its elements and make it all somewhat responsive, px-free.~~ No need to go for the multi-column setup with !important.
 Instead, adopted this ineffable setup of [Harrison Totty](https://github.com/HarrisonTotty/harrisontotty.github.io), sans Jekyll.

-- quintessential-css-cube by [zachstronaut](https://github.com/zachstronaut/quintessential-css-cube) to compactify images.
+- quintessential-css-cube by [zachstronaut](https://github.com/zachstronaut/quintessential-css-cube) to compactify images, do not need this either, but let's leave it for now.

-- ~~Petit Formal Script Google Font just for fun.~~ Removed the latter, pretty does not mean eligible.
+- ~~Petit Formal Script Google Font just for fun.~~ Pretty does not mean legible.
 I now prefer a monospaced sans serif font whose size is set in such a way that the difference between "l" and "I" or "O" and "0" is clear and one can actually see the distinctness of the font.
-My choice is Source Code Pro by Paul D. Hunt, its letter "i" is such a joy.
+My choice is Source Code Pro by Paul D. Hunt.

 - Python-Markdown, see also [https://github.com/Erkaman/erkaman.github.io](https://github.com/Erkaman/erkaman.github.io).
 This allows to avoid Jekyll or any other blog engine.
-  One can also style Markdown with Python-Markdown extensions, but it is better to use plain HTML for the special cases.

 - [Table generator](https://www.tablesgenerator.com/markdown_tables).

 - [Mermaid](https://mermaid-js.github.io/mermaid/#/) to draw diagrams, e.g. see my MQTT github repo.

 - ~~MathJax~~.
-It is nice for basic things, problems arise when you try to insert equations into tables and rotate them.
+Problems arise when you try to insert equations into tables and rotate them.
 For the arrows I just use UTF-8.

 - When in doubt, use plain HTML, Markdown allows it.